daveism/560-prez/6th.md

 <img alt="Max wind speed for storms for all basins" src="../master/charts/all_major_scatter_strom_wind.png?raw=true" width="60%" height="60%" >

-Looks max winds might be down slightly?
+Looks max winds for intense hurricanse look like they are increasing.

-Maybe there are any differences between the two basins.
+How about any differences between the two basins.

 ***Max wind speed for intense hurricanes for Western Atlantic***